SLuckeneder/mining-deforestation-footprint-EU/README.md

 ## Repository Structure

 The repository is structured as follows:

-- **`000_main.R`** – This script orchestrates the analysis pipeline, listing all steps in the process:
+**`000_main.R`** – This script orchestrates the analysis pipeline, listing all steps in the process:
 1. **Deforestation extension (Section 1)**: Allocates forest loss within mining areas to respective commodities.
 2. **Running the GLORIA EE-MRIO model (Section 2)**: Conducts the input-output analysis to trace deforestation impacts along the supply chain.
 3. **Visualisations (Section 3)**: Generates the figures included in the manuscript and supplementary information.

 ### Important Notes
 - **Geospatial processing scripts**: Scripts for processing forest cover maps (Hansen et al., 2013) and calculating forest loss within mining areas (Maus et al., 2022) are not included here and will be made available in a separate publication (Maus et al., 2024/2025, in preparation).
 However, pre-processed datasets are provided in `data/forest_loss`.

 - **Data restrictions**: Due to copyright limitations, detailed data from the S&P Metals and Mining Database (formerly SNL) cannot be shared.
 We provide summarised datasets in `data/SNL` to support the analysis without breaching data usage agreements.

 - **Memory and storage requirements**: Running the GLORIA MRIO model requires significant memory and storage capacity.
 For users with limited computational resources, pre-aggregated (country-level) results are available in `data/results`.
-You can directly use files such as:
+You can directly use files such as `agg_price_results_hc.csv`.
-  - `agg_price_results_hc.csv`

 If you wish to run the sector-level analysis, you can download the necessary data from Zenodo at [https://doi.org/10.5281/zenodo.13911608](https://doi.org/10.5281/zenodo.13911608) and store them in the `data/results` directory.

 ## References